5 Best Banks for International Money Transfers [2025]

 RBC transfer fees

-International money transfer (online): 6 CAD - 10 CAD + exchange rate markup + any relevant intermediary bank fees
+International money transfer (online): No fee + exchange rate markup + any relevant intermediary bank fees

-International wire transfer in branch: From 45 CAD + exchange rate markup + any relevant intermediary bank fees
+International wire transfer in branch: Varied by account type, but around 45 CAD + exchange rate markup + any relevant intermediary bank fees

 RBC exchange rate

 The RBC exchange rate includes a markup on the mid-market exchange rate.
-That’s an extra fee.
-To see this charge you’ll need to compare the RBC rate quoted for your currency, against the Google exchange rate.
+That's an extra fee.
+To see this charge you'll need to compare the RBC rate quoted for your currency, against the mid-market exchange rate which you can find on Google.

 The exact rate you're offered depends on the account you hold, the specific payment being made, the currencies and payment amounts involved.